Neuropsychology Track (155213)

 • Use a hypothesis-testing approach to select neuropsychological tests most appropriate to answering referral questions.

-• Write clear, concise, interpretive neuropsychological reports that integrate neuropsychological, neurological, and behavioral data, and that include specific intervention recommendations.
+• Write clear, concise, interpretive neuropsychological reports that integrate neuropsychological, neurological, and behavioral data, and that include specific recommendations for treatment or intervention.

-• Orally present evaluation findings in a clear, effective manner to patients and their families, and consult effectively with referral sources and interdisciplinary treatment teams.
+• Orally present evaluation findings in a clear, effective manner to patients and their families, and consult effectively with referral sources as needed.

 Location of Rotation